One of the most common email messages we get is: “I live in a hot climate. What seeds would thrive in my area?”

 I’m partial to the novelty varieties of sunflowers that either have ruffled petals like ‘Frilly’ (above, pictured left), ‘Greenburst’, and ‘Panache’ (top, pictured right) or rich, ruby-toned blooms such as ‘Pro Cut Red’ (above, left) and ‘Ruby Eclipse’ (above, right).

-Two exciting new additions to the ‘Pro Cut’ line produce ivory-petaled flowers: ‘White Lite’ (pictured left) with honey mustard centers, and ‘White Nite’ (pictured right) with chocolatey brown centers.
+Two recent additions to the ‘Pro Cut’ line produce ivory-petaled flowers: ‘White Lite’ (pictured left) with honey mustard centers and ‘White Nite’ (pictured right) with chocolatey brown centers.

 Eucalyptus is a staple, much in demand by florists and for weddings.
 Its blue-green and silvery hues set off both cool and warm floral palettes, and everyone seems to love its distinctive methol fragrance.